nrwl/nx/docs/shared/guides/using-tailwind-css-with-angular-projects.md

 A key aspect in this scenario is that because the same buildable libraries are shared by multiple applications, you need to make sure those libraries use Tailwind CSS utility classes and/or theme keys that are common to all the applications that consume them.

+{% callout type="note" title="Configuration" %}
-> **Note**: Different applications can still have some extra configuration unique to them, but the unique configuration can't be used by shared libraries, because it's not going to be available for other applications.
+Different applications can still have some extra configuration unique to them, but the unique configuration can't be used by shared libraries, because it's not going to be available for other applications.
+{% /callout %}

+{% callout type="note" title="Non buildable libraries" %}
-> **Note**: As explained in [this section](#configure-tailwind-css-for-an-application-with-non-buildable-libraries-as-dependencies), non-buildable libraries are processed as part of the application build process and therefore, they just use the same configuration the application uses.
+As explained in [this section](#configure-tailwind-css-for-an-application-with-non-buildable-libraries-as-dependencies), non-buildable libraries are processed as part of the application build process and therefore, they just use the same configuration the application uses.
+{% /callout %}

 Create a new folder `libs/tailwind-preset` with a `tailwind.config.js` file in it with your shared configuration: